rahullakhaney/twilio-slack-notifier/README.md

 * `Slack channel` - it's just the channel name you want the notifications to be posted, can be actually anything as long as the channel exists
 * `Twilio account sid` - Get it in your Twilio dashboard after login: https://www.twilio.com/console
 * `Twilio auth token` - Just like above: https://www.twilio.com/console
-* `Twilio app sid` - You have to create a Twilio app first, go to Console -> Programmable Voice -> Tools -> TwiML apps.
-After creating a new app you'll get the Application SID there.
+* `Twilio app sid` - You have to create a Twilio app first, go to `Console -> Programmable Voice -> Tools -> TwiML apps`.
+After creating a new app you'll get the Application SID there
 * `Twilio client name` - it's a name you have to type in your Twilio dashboard and Twilio-Slack-Notifier config.
 It authorizes the browser to connect to your Twilio and perform the phone calls
 * `Caller` - your Twilio phone number
-* `Web client link` - the endpoint address for your web client - this link is posted on the Slack channel.
+* `Web client link` - the endpoint address for your web client - this link is posted on the Slack channel to allow your team members to answer the phone calls in the browser

 ## Contributing

 If you'd like to contribute to Twilio-Slack-Notifier, please feel free to do so!
 I'll be happy to help in case of any questions.
-For more information please check the [contributing guidelines](CONTRIBUTING.md)
+For more information please check the [contributing guidelines](CONTRIBUTING.md).

 ## License